 If all else fails and they still smell like an absolute nightmare, consider a shoe odor neutralizer like Boot Bananas.
 There’s a reason why it’s a hot favorite with bowling alleys and climbing gyms.
 Not only do they mask the odors, but they are also antibacterial.
 It’s a shortcut, but it sure beats having your climbing buddies run from you.

 Bonus Tip: If your shoes have mud or dirt on them, clean them gently with a damp cloth and light disinfectant.

-Despite all your best efforts, the time for resoling will come.
+Despite all your best efforts, the time for resoling your shoes will inevitably come.
 Check your shoes regularly for damage and send them in before the rand is damaged.
-Not only will this save significant cost, but some resolers will not resole damaged rands.
+Not only will this save significant costs, but some resolers may not be able to fix damaged rands.